programming-hero-web-course-4/b10a8-gadget-heaven-Mushfiq80/README.md

-# GadgetHeaven ✨
+# Gadget Capital ✨
 Your go-to destination for the latest and greatest gadgets!

 ## Live Website
-[Click here to view the live site](#) (Replace with the actual deployed URL).
+[Click here to view the live site](https://gadget-capital-28281m.netlify.app/) (Replace with the actual deployed URL).

-## Requirement Document
-[Click here to view the project requirements](#) (Replace with the actual document URL).

 ---

 ## Project Overview
-GadgetHeaven is a feature-rich e-commerce platform designed for gadget enthusiasts.
+gadgetCapital is a feature-rich e-commerce platform designed for gadget enthusiasts.
 The website offers a seamless shopping experience with essential functionalities such as product categorization, shopping cart, wishlist, and product filtering.
 Built with modern web development technologies, the platform ensures a smooth and engaging user experience.

 ---